tkachenko/Alright/README.md

 # Is_everything_alright
 Is everything alright - small site monitoring service

+Main purpose of service  - real time monitoring important pages of site for avalibility.